-- · Students should be alert to their surroundings and the people around them, especially if they are alone reporting a crime allows the criminal to continue to or it is dark. - Whenever possible, students should travel with someone else. - · Students should stay in well-lit areas as much as possible. - Students should walk close to the curb, avoiding bushes and alleys where someone could hide.
+- Students should be alert to their surroundings and the people around them, especially if they are alone or it is dark. - Whenever possible, students should travel with someone else. - Students should stay in well-lit areas as much as possible. - Students should walk close to the curb, avoiding bushes and alleys where someone could hide. - Students carrying purses should hold them securely between their arms and body.

-- · Students carrying purses should hold them securely between their arms and body. - Students should walk confidently, and at a steady pace.
+Students should walk confidently, and at a steady pace.